David Bret: Joan Crawford

 But suppose you gorged on old movie magazines and ghostwritten gobbledygook and pieces of weird gossip you overheard and then decided to rewrite what has been written and rewritten again for 80 years or so, and you picked as your subject Joan Crawford, "gay icon par excellence"?
 You'd produce something like David Bret's new biography.

 Hollywood was not as it seemed -- sexually.
 That's the author's main theme here.
 (The "Hollywood Martyr" business of the subtitle is purely an afterthought.)
 Couples lived in "lavender" or "twilight-tandem" marriages.

-See accuses Brent of failing to cite sources for statements and quotes in the work, and of engaging in unfounded speculation.
+See accuses Bret of failing to cite sources for statements and quotes in the work, and of engaging in unfounded speculation.

 Quotations abound in his book, but there are no footnotes, and the index indicates only on what page people are mentioned.
 I think it's fair to say that "Joan Crawford: Hollywood Martyr" is made up of cryptic, if breezy, assertions, like: "Aspects of Joan Crawford's extraordinary, complex psyche were incorporated into many of her films ... but such was the naivety of America during the Depression, few made the connection.
 The same may be said for Crawford, gay icon par excellence.
 Few people realised, at the time these events were unfolding, of [sic] her fondness for gay and bisexual men -- on account of their fear of being exposed by the media.
 Three of her husbands slotted into this category, as did many of her lovers, including Clark Gable."
 This is cheesiness "par excellence," as the author himself might say, and apparently little more than speculation.

 See concludes that "Ultimately, it's an enormous insult to gays, assuming, as it does, that mindless cattiness and restroom innuendo are the accepted small talk of homosexuals everywhere."

 An unsigned review in Publishers Weekly is more neutral, writing: "Bret chronicles her films, her feud with Bette Davis and dismisses her daughter's Mommie Dearest tirade, but he revels in Hollywood's sexual excesses, and fans who crave a lively insider view will most appreciate this bio."